 I will be hosting more virtual town hall meetings in the future.
 If you would like to receive notifications of upcoming events, please sign up for my newsletter.

 GOVERNMENT OF ONTARIO COVID-19 RESOURCES

 EDUCATION IN ONTARIO

-All Ontario publicly funded schools have been ordered to remain closed from March 14 to until at least May 31, 2020 in response to COVID-19.
+All Ontario publicly funded schools have been ordered to remain closed from March 14 to until the end of the 2019-2020 school year in response to COVID-19.

 Learn about emergency child care for health care and other frontline staff working to stop the spread of COVID-19.